fenago/machine-learning-for-finance/lab_guides/Lab_1.md

 Building anything of value requires a lot of time and effort.
 Right now, the market for building valuable things, to make an analogy to economics, is highly inefficient.
-Applications of machine learning will transform the industry over the next few decades, and this book will provide you with a toolbox that allows you to be part of the change.
+Applications of machine learning will transform the industry over the next few decades, and this course will provide you with a toolbox that allows you to be part of the change.

-Many of the examples in this book use data outside the realm of "financial data."
-Stock market data is used at no time in this book, and this decision was made for three specific reasons.
+Many of the examples in this course use data outside the realm of "financial data."
+Stock market data is used at no time in this course, and this decision was made for three specific reasons.

 Firstly, the examples that are shown demonstrate techniques that can